machal/cssmine-content/content/css3-animations.md

 ### `animation-iteration-count`

-The interaction can be set as a number or an "infinite number" using the `infinite` key word.
+The interaction can be set as a number or an “infinite number” using the `infinite` key word.
 The default value is `animation-iteration-count: 1`.

 ### `animation-direction`